fbpx

 Don’t forget to follow the instructions of enabling and configuring the respective module, once installed.

-Install NGINX QUIC in CentOS/RHEL/Rocky Linux 8, 9, or Fedora Linux
+Install NGINX with full QUIC support in CentOS/RHEL/Rocky Linux 8, 9, or Fedora Linux

 sudo dnf -y install https://extras.getpagespeed.com/release-latest.rpm dnf-plugins-core